Toxic: How the search for the origins of COVID-19 turned politically poisonous

 James DeLuc, head of a Texas lab, emailed his Wuhan colleague on Feb.
 9, 2020, saying he’d already been approached by U.S. officials.
 “Clearly addressing this will be essential, with any kind of documentation you might have,” he wrote.

-WHO started negotiations with China for a second visit with the virus origins in mind, but it was China’s Foreign Ministry that decided the terms.
+WHO started negotiations with China for a further visit with the virus origins in mind, but it was China’s Foreign Ministry that decided the terms.

 Scientists were sidelined and politicians took control.
 China refused a visa for Ben Embarek, then WHO’s top animal virus expert.
 The itinerary dropped nearly all items linked to an origins search, according to draft agendas for the trip obtained by the AP.
-And Gao, the China CDC head who is also a respected scientist tasked with investigating the origins, was left off the schedule.
+And Gao, the then-head of the China CDC who is also a respected scientist tasked with investigating the origins, was left off the schedule.

 Instead, Liang Wannian, a politician in the Communist Party hierarchy, took charge of the international delegation.
 Liang is an epidemiologist close to top Chinese officials and China's Foreign Ministry who is widely seen as pushing the party line, not science-backed policies, according to nine people familiar with the situation who declined to be identified to speak on a sensitive subject.